okConfigs/Discord-Webhook-Protector/README.md

 - **Manage Webhooks**: Easily delete or view your Discord webhooks directly from the website.

 ### Please Do Not Use For Harmful Purposes
-**This tool is intended for responsible use to enhance security and manage webhooks effectively.
-It should not be used for harmful purposes or to interfere with others communications.**
+**This website was made to enhance security and manage webhooks effectively, So Please do not use this for harmful purposes.**